JBlitzar/Text2Image/NOTES.md

 - Wow!
 Training is looking pretty good!
 45c89b3
 - Main bottleneck is distilbert vectorization: taking a long time to evaluate: Model was on cpu.
 So I moved it to mps.
 Also added dynamic_ncols to the progress bar.
 38bb336
+- Seems like I'm able to get away without crossattention because of the self attention + bert.
+Results are good, but not photorealistic so I'll see if that will be an issue.
+So far, loss hasn't plateaued, so we will continue training!
+- a